 What is a Centralized Exchange (CEX)?

 The first ever crypto trading platforms started as centralized exchanges or CEXs for short.
 They’re essentially companies that provide trading services, except they manage cryptocurrencies instead of traditional currencies.
-Like every financial organization, they’re subject to regulations, security checks, and investment insurance (better known in the US as FDIC).
+Like every financial organization, they’re subject to regulations, security checks, and investment insurance (better known in the United States as the Federal Deposit Insurance Corporation).

 We call them custodial wallets.
 Binance, Coinbase, Kraken, KuCoin, eToro, and all CEXs have one.